 Our approach to learning

-At Heartlands Academy we are committed to the highest standards of teaching and learning and we are relentless in the desire to improve standards.
+At Heartlands Academy, we are committed to the highest standards of teaching and learning and we are relentless in the desire to improve standards.
 We want students to become independent, self-motivated learners, developing the qualities that are so highly sought after by colleges, universities and employers.
-Whilst there are many elements of a traditional approach to education, teachers are encouraged to identify the most appropriate way to teach every part of the curriculum.
+Our curriculum is a crucial part of our delivery of an excellent education to all of our students, enabling them with a life-long appreciation of learning.

-Sport and arts are an important part of our academy identity and we encourage all students to take an active part in extra curricular activities.
-The ability of the performing arts to embrace all subject disciplines and social activities empowers pupils with the skills needed to communicate more effectively in whatever profession they end up involved in.
+Sport and arts are an important part of our academy identity and we encourage all students to take an active part in extra-curricular activities.
+The ability of the performing arts to embrace all subject disciplines and social activities empowers students with the skills needed to communicate more effectively in whatever profession they end up involved in.